This week we have a review adapted from information provided by Novo Nordisk of the most common errors with insulin which include:

-Insulin manufacturer Novo Nordisk (the source of much of this information) estimates that morbidity and mortality rates resulting from medication errors add an estimated $1,900 per patient to total U.S. health care costs and remember, about half of that is mistakes with insulin.
-Divided among all insulin-using diabetics, rather than "all patients," the figure will be far higher.
+Insulin manufacturer Novo Nordisk (the source of much of this information) estimates that morbidity and mortality rates resulting from medication errors add an estimated $1,900 per patient to total U.S. health care costs.

 To achieve maximum control over their diabetes, many people mix insulins.
-This works well if done correctly – but if the patients is not careful, or reverses the ratio (70 of this one; 30 of that, instead of vice versa) there will be greater or lesser degrees of trouble.
+This works well if done correctly – but if the patients are not careful or reverse the ratio (70 of this one; 30 of that, instead of vice versa) there will be greater or lesser degrees of trouble.

-And, of course there is self-monitoring.
-"Sliding-scale" insulin dosage, where the diabetic tests his/her blood glucose every few hours, then immediately varies insulin dose to best follow the fluctuations and keep test results in the "normal range," is the ideal, but it requires frequent and accurate finger stick tests.
-National surveys suggest a great many diabetics do not self-monitor as completely as they should, and one survey stated that 1/3 of all diagnosed diabetics did not self-monitor at all.
+And, of course, there is self-monitoring.
+“Sliding-scale” insulin dosage, where the patient tests his/her blood glucose every few hours, then immediately varies insulin dose to best follow the fluctuations and keep test results in the “normal range,” is the ideal, but it requires frequent and accurate finger stick tests.
+National surveys suggest a great many people with diabetes do not self-monitor as completely as they should, and one survey stated that 1/3 of all diagnosed diabetes patients did not self-monitor at all.

 Most blood glucose monitors sold in the last 10 years are accurate; but the newer meters are easier to use, more convenient to carry, and require a far smaller drop of blood than their ancestors did.
 If you need to meter, there’s no excuse to be lax – you’re hurting yourself.